fromruins/fromruins.github.io/_posts/2016-01-13-on-moral-ambivalence.md

 Every single person living on this planet experiences some form of ambivalence between their inner self and their outer world.
 A disconnect between what they believe and what they do.

 This disconnect between character and personality – between values and actions – causes myriad of emotional issues within oneself.
-Knowing deep down that what they are doing is wrong yet continuing to do what they’re doing – whether it be out of peer pressure, out of bad habit, or out of fear of change – causes people to question their very existence.
+Knowing deep down that what they are doing is wrong yet continuing to do what they’re doing – whether it be out of peer pressure, out of bad habit, or out of fear of change – causes people to question their very existence.<!--excerpt_end-->

 “Why am I doing this?”
 “Why can’t I do what I know is right?”